Almaty: Medeu

 The Medeu is an outdoor speed skating and bandy rink.
 It is located in a mountain valley (Medeu Valley, or the valley of Malaya Alma-Atinka River) on the south-eastern outskirts of Almaty, Kazakhstan.
 Medeu sits 1,691 metres above sea level, making it one of the highest skating rinks in the world.
 It has 10,500 square meters of ice and utilizes a sophisticated freezing and watering system to ensure the quality of the ice.

-Medeu was built in 1972 in the gorge of the same name, 15 km from the city.
+Medeu was re-built in 1972 in the gorge of the same name, 15 km from the city.
 "Medeo" was called "the factory of records", since 126 world records were set on the ice of a high-mountain skating rink in 33 years.
-A unique feature of the ice rink, located at an altitude of 1700 m, in thin air and high quality ice, provided by pure mountain water without admixture of salts.
+The ice rink, located at an altitude of 1700 m in thin air and high quality ice, is provided by pure mountain water without admixture of salts.
 In addition, Above the sports complex there is a mudflow protection dam and the Shymbulak.
 In the 1990s, the Medeu was the venue for the Voice of Asia international music festival (Asia Dauysy).